Heat Pump vs. Furnace in Southern California: The Honest Buyer's Guide

 The gap is real but narrowed significantly by incentives (see below).
 When you factor in lower operating costs over a 15-year system life, the total cost of ownership often favors the heat pump even without rebates.

-Federal and State Incentives: The IRA in 2026
+Federal and State Incentives: Where Things Stand in 2026

-A 30% federal tax credit, capped at $2,000 per year for heat pump upgrades.
-This is a direct dollar-for-dollar reduction in your federal tax liability — not a deduction.
-Eligible equipment must meet minimum SEER2/HSPF2 ratings (15.2 SEER2 / 8.1 HSPF2 for split systems).
+Until recently, 25C offered a 30% federal tax credit, capped at $2,000 per year for heat pump upgrades — a direct dollar-for-dollar reduction in your federal tax liability, not a deduction.
+Eligible equipment had to meet minimum efficiency ratings published by ENERGY STAR.

 High-Efficiency Electric Home Rebate Act (HEEHRA) — California Implementation